 Bottom line: An excellent price on a jacket that keeps the wearer dry is hard to argue with, but it didn't offer near as many outdoor activity oriented features as other models we review

-Our OutdoorGearLab Top Pick Outdoor Research Foray, also offered superior storm-worthiness, as well as excellent ventilation for aerobic outings or for folks who simply run on the warmer side.
-Meanwhile, the affordable 2.5 layer Marmot PreCip which won our Best Buy award, is an overall more versatile option, offering better ventilation, a more breathable shell fabric, and superior overall weather resistance for active outdoor fun.
+Our OutdoorGearLab Top Pick Outdoor Research Foray also offered superior storm-worthiness, as well as excellent ventilation for aerobic outings or for folks who merely run on the warmer side.
+Meanwhile, the affordable 2.5 layer Marmot PreCip which won our Best Buy award, is an overall more versatile option, offering better ventilation, a more breathable shell fabric, and superior and total weather resistance for active outdoor fun.

 The PreCip, which costs only 10 bucks more than the Watertight II, won our Best Buy award because it's far more versatile and high performing.
 It's a much better choice for active endeavors like hiking, backpacking, and cycling.
 The Watertight II, built for the budget conscious, is great around town, but not as well suited to high energy activity.

 RELATED REVIEW: The Best Men's Rain Jackets of 2017

 Our Analysis and Hands-on Test Results